 Most of the major fund companies now offer target-date funds, including Fidelity Investments, T. Rowe Price Group and Vanguard Group.
 Target-date funds—and also balanced funds—might be appealing if you’re looking for simplicity.
 They are also a good choice if you find investing nerve-racking, because all you see is a single share price, which will move relatively sedately compared to the shares of more narrowly focused funds.
 In addition, you’re relieved of the need to rebalance, because the funds do it for you.

 One downside: Most balanced and target-date funds are actively managed, and hence have higher costs and run the risk of badly lagging behind the market.
 Prefer low-cost market-tracking index funds?
-Check out the target-date index funds offered by Fidelity Investments, Charles Schwab and Vanguard Group, as well as Vanguard’s balanced index fund.
+Check out the target-date index funds offered by Fidelity Investments, Charles Schwab and Vanguard Group, as well as Vanguard’s Balanced Index Fund and its LifeStrategy Funds.

 Fidelity and Schwab offer two sets of target-date funds, one built around actively managed funds and a separate group that use index funds.
 The latter are far cheaper.
-Fidelity Freedom Index funds levy 0.15%, Schwab’s target-date index funds charge 0.08% a year and Vanguard’s offerings have expenses of 0.13% to 0.15%—far less than most other target-date funds.
+Fidelity Freedom Index funds levy 0.12%, while Schwab’s and Vanguard’s target-index funds have expenses of 0.08%—far less than most other target-date funds.

 Previous: Diversifying Bonds